 I’d also recommend signing up to my email list - subscribers receive tips on cultivation and blog updates.

 Alternatively if you’d like a printed guide, the best single resource for growers of carnivorous plants is Peter D’Amato’s book The Savage Garden.
-Peter updated the book in 2013, so be sure to buy the second edition (here on Amazon).
+Peter updated the book in 2013, so be sure to buy the second edition, available on Amazon.

 Other recent books which I personally find useful and would recommend include Cultivating Carnivorous Plants by Natch Greyes (link), Carnivorous Plants: Gardening with Extraordinary Botanicals by Nigel Hewitt-Cooper (link), and - for serious growers - the work of Stewart McPherson (link).